TABLE OF CONTENTS

 Priority

-Relevant if students were given a Priority level in Lines > Elective data > Students.
-The algorithm attempts to satisfy students' preferences who have a higher priority over those with a lower priority, so this value is part of the result scores.
+Student's priority level in Lines > Elective data > Students > Pri field.
+The algorithm attempts to satisfy students' preferences who have a higher priority over those with a lower priority.

 UnitsG